 The fact that glass tiles don’t absorb any water keeps hard water from breaking down the adhesive that holds the tiles together.
 It’s also easy to clean and looks great for decorative value.

-4. Glazed Porcelain Tiles
+3. Glazed Porcelain Tiles

 Porcelain is made of refined clays that give it higher durability and scratch resistance than ceramic.
 Glazed porcelain is more resistant to hard water than glazed ceramic due to its durability and lack of porosity.

-Recommended Countertop Materials for Use with Hard Water
+Best Countertop Materials for Hard Water

-While there are numerous materials available for bathroom countertops, the following countertop materials are highly recommended for use with hard water: tiles, quartz, granite, and solid surface.
+As a homeowner, you can choose from a wide range of countertop materials to create a truly unique bathroom.
+While there are numerous materials available for bathroom countertops, the following countertop materials are highly recommended for use with hard water: quartz, granite, and solid surface.

 1. Quartz